ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.3.md

 ### New service for token-based authentication

 The new release adds `Ibexa\Contracts\Rest\Security\AuthorizationHeaderRESTRequestMatcher` service that can be used instead of `Ibexa\AdminUi\REST\Security\NonAdminRESTRequestMatcher` service.
-It allows our REST API endpoint to work with cookie based authentication.
+It allows our REST API endpoints to work with cookie based authentication.